yuriipalam/zookeeper-website/README.md

 **Always use the custom Link component from `@/components/link` instead of importing Link directly from `react-router`.**

-The HBase website includes pages that are not part of this React Router application (e.g., documentation pages, API docs).
+The ZooKeeper website includes pages that are not part of this React Router application (e.g., documentation pages, API docs).
 The custom Link component automatically determines whether a link should trigger a hard reload or use React Router's client-side navigation:

 **Usage:**